-Diet plays an important role during pregnancy.
-Indeed, a healthy diet provides all the nutrients necessary for the proper development of the baby and promotes better health for the pregnant woman, so that the pregnancy generally goes better.
-Here are some tips on the diet of pregnant women.
+Nutrition plays an important role during pregnancy.
+Indeed, a healthy diet provides all the necessary nutrients for the proper development of the baby and promotes better health for the pregnant woman, so that the pregnancy generally goes more smoothly.
+Here are some tips regarding the diet of the pregnant woman.

 -

-Energy and nutrient requirements increase during pregnancy.
-Pregnant women should therefore eat a little more.
-The best way to know how much to eat at meals and snacks is to listen to feelings of hunger and fullness.
+Energy and nutrient needs increase during pregnancy.
+Pregnant women therefore need to eat a little more.
+The best way to know the amount of food to consume during meals and snacks is to listen to your sensations of hunger and fullness.

 -